Our clients are a main priority. Need proof? Read why we shut down an existing business to build a bigger and better one that will help brands grow.

 Building a New Brand Tracking Platform: The Ability to Build Audiences

-Given the novelty of the insights we now generate, we also decided to build a brand analytics platform from scratch that allows marketers to explore the large wealth of data, while maintaining usability and intuitiveness.
+Given the novelty of the insights we now generate, we also decided to build a brand tracking platform from scratch that allows marketers to explore the large wealth of data, while maintaining usability and intuitiveness.
 The first version launched recently and it focuses on audiences.
 Users can build dozens of audiences to replicate their target groups and personas and track the performance of their brand.

 This is an absolute novelty in the space of survey-based brand insights as users usually receive a static presentation and cannot explore the data themselves, let alone have the possibility to analyse dozens of audiences.
 Understanding how audiences vary in terms of brand awareness or brand associations allow marketers to tailor their messaging and advertising towards each of their audiences, maximising impact and brand growth.